Emergency Room Errors Lawyer

 Medical malpractice law is highly regulated by a complex body of rules and laws, but no matter where you are in Pennsylvania, if you or a family member has experienced harm or wrongful death due to an emergency room error, our attorneys can provide the answers you need.

-Whether in settlement negotiations or pursuing a favorable trial verdict, the experienced Pennsylvania medical malpractice attorney Cliff Rieders of Rieders, Travis, Humphrey, Waters & Dohrmann is familiar with the law and thoroughly prepared and committed to achieving a just outcome.
+Whether in settlement negotiations or pursuing a favorable trial verdict, our experienced Pennsylvania medical malpractice attorney at Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters is familiar with the law and thoroughly prepared and committed to achieving a just outcome.
 With our sizeable staff, we offer strength in numbers while providing top-notch personal service.
 We have successfully represented many people in cases related to improper or negligent emergency room care.
+We understand what you are going through and are here to help.